The PhD degree is our flagship program for sub-specialty physicians, leading to both clinical board eligibility in a medical discipline and the PhD.

 3. Ability to develop and conduct research leading to a completed thesis

 Students will provide a 10-15 min. presentation of their research topic, and discussion of this research topic may serve as a vehicle for determining the student’s general knowledge, methodological approaches, and research capacity.
-This examination is not intended to be a defense of a specific research proposal.
+But since the exam is not a defense of a specific research proposal, students are not expected to distribute a written research proposal to their committee prior to the examination.
+While you may ask questions specific to the student’s proposal, you may also choose not to and focus on more general principles of clinical investigation.

-In addition to the BSPH annual review requirement, GTPCI requires documentation of each thesis degree student’s interaction with their thesis committee, as it pertains to their thesis progress.
+In addition to the BSPH annual review requirement, GTPCI requires documentation of each PhD student’s interaction with their thesis committee, as it pertains to their thesis progress.
 The policy is as follows:

-- Students must convene with their thesis committee within 6 months after completion of the preliminary oral exam and then every 12 months thereafter.
+1. Students must convene with their thesis committee within 6 months after completion of the preliminary oral exam and then every 12 months thereafter.
 A minimum of 3 members must be present for the meeting.
-Thesis committee members may participate by teleconferencing if necessary to achieve a quorum.

-- It is the student’s responsibility to present the report form at the meeting, obtain committee member signatures, and return the form to the GTPCI Program office.
+3. It is the student’s responsibility to present the thesis committee report form at the meeting, obtain committee member signatures, and return the form to the GTPCI Program office.

-- The Program will notify each student and Academic Adviser via e-mail one month prior to the due date.
+4. The Program will notify each student and academic adviser via e-mail one month prior to the due date.

-- The form will be distributed for completion to students during the December and May monthly GTPCI Research Forum.
+- A documentation form will be distributed for completion to students during the May monthly GTPCI Research Forum.

 - Students who are absent from the Research Forum will be notified via e-mail to complete the form and return it to the GTPCI Program Office.